-DCPS has prepared hard copy packets of three weeks of materials that contains your child's instructional materials for March 24 through April 10, 20.
+DCPS is preparing content for hard copy packets of materials that will contain your child's instructional materials through the last day of school - May 29.
 These activities have been designed to extend prior learning and engage students during the period of school closure.
 The packet contains learning activities across content areas for all DCPS learners, including English Learners and students with special needs.

 Packets/materials for a first round of pickups were made available to students at every school March 19 - 23.
-As a result of the extended school closure, there was a second round of packet pick-up days on March 31 and April 1 at your school to support your child's learning through April 10.
-A third round of packet pick up will be shared soon to receive packets for weeks 4 and 5.
+There was a second round of packet pick-up days on March 31 and April 1 to support your child's learning through April 10.
+A third round of packet pick up took place on April 14 and 15 for weeks 4 and 5.
+Finally, there will be two final packet pick up dates - April 28 and 29 for weeks 6 and 7 and in May for weeks 8 to 10.
 If a family is unable to receive a printed copy, they can request from their school for it to be emailed to them.
+(NOTE: Traveling to and from an educational institution for purposes of receiving instructional materials is considered an essential activity and families can pick them up utilizing social distancing protocol that each school is implementing.)